rob-myers/rob-myers.github.io/docs/meta.md

 - [ ] can query polyanya and display navpath

+- [ ] 'normal writes' are brown, shell errors are red
 - [x] get shell history working
 - [x] `OpenFileDescription` has `FsFile`
 - [x] `FsFile` has readable/writable `ShellStream` which may be the same